neoid-gem/neoid/README.md

 	rel.rel_type    # 'likes'

+## Index for Full-Text Search

+Using `search` block inside a `neoidable` block, you can store certain fields.

+	# movie.rb

+	class Movie < ActiveRecord::Base
+      include Neoid::Node

+	  neoidable do |c|
+	  	c.field :slug
+	  	c.field :name

+		search do |s|
+		  s.index :name
+		  s.index :description
+		end
+	  end
+	end

+Records will be automatically indexed when inserted or updated.

 ## Querying

 You can query with all [Neography](https://github.com/maxdemarzi/neography)'s API: `traverse`, `execute_query` for Cypher, and `execute_script` for Gremlin.